 Well Valencia managed to exceed all my expectations!
-It was more beautiful than I imagined, had more places to eat than my stomach was prepared for, felt more romantic than I anticipated, and with the exception of Berlin, held more street art than was possible to see in one trip.
+It was more beautiful than I imagined, had more places to eat than my stomach was prepared for, felt more inspiring than I anticipated, and with the exception of Berlin, held more street art than was possible to see in one trip.

 There’s something for everyone in Spain’s 3rd largest city – a place where historical buildings merge beautifully with modern architecture, and where the heart of this city truly lies in its appetite for good food.